OhadR/express-with-correlator/README.md

 relevant correlator without changing or breaking any API.
 No need to pass it to the logger, no need to wrap the logger, because it cannot be more elegant than this: we have a hook in the logger so it - the logger - can read the correlator.

+## result

-Accomplishing this, we will invoke our application again and see the results of 5 parallel calls:
+Now we will invoke our application again and see the results of 5 parallel calls:

 ![with-correlator](logs-with-correlator.JPG)

+Source code is available on GitHub: https://github.com/OhadR/express-with-correlator.